Select your base

-Getting started on a Canal Boat
+Getting started on your canal boat

 So, you’re thinking of taking a canal boat / narrowboat holiday – good for you!
 It will be an experience you will never forget, and we promise it will be a very unique way to explore new parts of the UK.